 Episcopal Migration Ministries and The Episcopal Church’s Office of Government Relations hosted a webinar on the current state of refugees and refugee policy on Thursday, May 20, from 4:00 to 5:00PM ET.
 In addition to the Church’s migration ministry and policy staff, the event featured the following experts:

 - David FitzGerald, Professor, Gildred Chair in U.S.-Mexican Relations, and Co-Director, Center for Comparative Immigration Studies, UCSD

 - Susan Fratzke, Senior Policy Analyst, Migration Policy Institute

 - Jana Mason, Senior External Relations Advisor, UNHCR

-The event will have a moderated panel discussion followed by a question-and-answer session with the audience.
-Register here for the event.
+The event had a moderated panel discussion followed by a question-and-answer session with the audience.

 About the Panelists: